Parmenas1002/Original-App-DiveIntoCode/README.md

 ## Technologies outside the curriculum

 * Cloudinary (will be used to upload file in cloud)
-* Fedapay Api (will be used to manage payement for movies)
 * Video Upload

 ## Execution procedure